Reviews

 Hello Lovelies,

-I am writing to you about the most delightful show I’ve recently discovered.
-I will be doing a review of HBO Max’s The Gilded Age.
+I am here with a written review of HBO Max’s The Gilded Age season 2.
+The most delightful show I’ve recently discovered.
+It is HBO Max’s The Gilded Age.
 I am terribly sorry that I’ve just now found it.
 I am even more sorry that I will attempt this review in the middle of Season 2.

 An Introduction to the Show